 Commercial Paper.
 NBU maintains a commercial paper program to provide tax-exempt financing for capital expenditures.
 On March 25, 2019, the New Braunfels City Council adopted an ordinance authorizing the issuance of up to \$75,000,000 in tax-exempt commercial paper notes.
 The current ordinance allows for the issuance of two separate series of commercial paper notes to provide funding to assist in the interim financing of eligible capital improvement projects.
 In the aggregate, the Series 2019A and Series 2019B commercial paper notes provide \$75,000,000 in interim financing.
 On July 13, 2022, NBU issued \$73,855,000 Utility System Revenue Refunding Bonds, Series 2022, which refunded \$74,750,000 in outstanding commercial paper notes.
-As of July 31, 2022, NBU had \$74,750,000 in unused commercial paper capacity.
+As of July 31, 2023, NBU had \$50,000,000 in unused commercial paper capacity.
+NBU did not recognize any economic gain or loss as a result of this refunding.

-Fiscal Year 2022
+Fiscal Year 2023

-Issuances: NBU issued a total of \$59,750,000 in commercial paper notes during the year ended July 31, 2022 to fund capital improvement projects.
+Issuances: NBU issued a total of \$50,000,000 in commercial paper notes during the year ended July 31, 2023 to fund capital improvement projects.